Passive margin

 A passive margin is the transition between oceanic and continental lithosphere that is not an active plate margin.
 A passive margin forms by sedimentation above an ancient rift, now marked by transitional lithosphere.
 Continental rifting forms new ocean basins.
 Eventually the continental rift forms a mid-ocean ridge and the locus of extension moves away from the continent-ocean boundary.
 The transition between the continental and oceanic lithosphere that was originally formed by rifting is known as a passive margin.

+In summary, passive margins represent broad, non-tectonically active transitions between continental and oceanic lithosphere that evolve from continental rifting to seafloor spreading and subsequent thermal subsidence, producing extensive sedimentary wedges above highly attenuated transitional crust.
+Recent studies emphasize that passive margin architecture varies laterally over short distances with changes in crustal extension and magmatic flux, leading to magma-poor, magma-rich e intermediate margin segments that influence crustal structure, subsidence history and sediment distribution.
+These heterogeneities affect basin evolution, resource potential and margin morphology along rifted continental margins.

 Global distribution

 Map showing the distribution of Earth's passive margins.

 Passive margins are found at every ocean and continent boundary that is not marked by a strike-slip fault or a subduction zone.
 Passive margins define the region around the Arctic Ocean, Atlantic Ocean, and western Indian Ocean, and define the entire coasts of Africa, Australia, Greenland, and the Indian Subcontinent.
 They are also found on the east coast of North America and South America, in Western Europe and most of Antarctica.
 Northeast Asia also contains some passive margins.